Hang52z/Food-Delivery/README.md

 1. **User Authentication**
    - User can sign up and log in with their credentials.
-   - Form validation ensures secure and proper input during registration.

 2. **Food Menu Display**
    - Beautifully designed food cards display food images, names, and prices.
-   - Categories allow users to filter food items (e.g., Appetizers, Mains, Desserts).
+   - Categories allow users to filter food items (e.g., Salad, Pasta, Desserts).

 3. **Add to Cart**
    - Users can add items to the shopping cart with a single click.